Urban-Meteorology-Reading/UMEP-Workshop/source/Parameters/Consider1.rst

 - meteorological variables

-   -  These can be determined from a wide range of data (i.e. the same source as your forcing data)
+   -  These can be determined from a wide range of data (e.g. the same source as your forcing data)

 - snow conditions